 A. Nebraska families in need of quality early childhood care and education and the providers who seek to build quality care services by working with the network of support services and resources available in the state are the primary beneficiaries.

 Specifically, prioritizing serving communities whose children have the greatest needs, certain locales have been chosen to receive subgrants that will increase the number of high-functioning and sustainable family support and early childhood care and education infrastructures and services.
 Communities receive funds and ongoing technical assistance through a Nebraska Children and Families Foundation initiative called Communities for Kids that helps support a dedicated local “central coordination staff” to develop collaborative infrastructures for the community.

 On a larger scale, all of Nebraska benefits.
 Building a system of quality care not only supports the small businesses that feed Nebraska’s economy, but also provides jobs in the state, and gives families the option of entering the workforce with the certainty that their children are receiving quality care.
 Without such care, the state loses millions of dollars annually.

 First Five Nebraska recently commissioned a report whose findings revealed that Nebraska families lost $489 million dollars a year in household income due to missed work and that businesses lost another $234 million because of lower productivity and employee turnover.
 An additional $21 million is lost annually in decreased tax revenues.

 Q. What organizations are involved?

 A. A coordinated web of organizations and programs operating at both the state and local levels work closely with local community representatives to implement the PDG Renewal Grant.
-The chart below shows the partners, projects, and their leads who are involved with the preschool development grant.
+The downloadable document below shows the partners, projects, and their leads who are involved with the preschool development grant.

 Thank you for your interest in early child care and Nebraska's Preschool Development Grant.
 Please submit any questions you have about this work below.